softlayer/mq/README.md

-# MQ-Core
+# MQ

----

-Message Queue Core, or **MQ-Core**, is a simple HTTP-based durable message queue.
+Message Queue, or **MQ**, is a simple HTTP-based durable message queue.

 Each queue is represented as a folder on disk.
 Each message is stored as an individual file inside its respective queue's folder.
 Every operation is guaranteed to have been persisted to underlying media before a successful response is issued.

 Message durability, availability, movement and locking rely on POSIX file system semantics.
-This allows us to deploy MQ-Core on local, distributed, or in-memory file systems.
+This allows us to deploy MQ on local, distributed, or in-memory file systems.

-MQ-Core has a basic notion of how it should behave when clustered.
+MQ has a basic notion of how it should behave when clustered.
 The message fetching algorithm introduces a fuzziness based on the concept of a **peer**.
 This fuzziness allows for significant reduction in lock contention when fetching messages at the cost of guaranteed ordering.
 Guaranteed ordering is only lost when peer-awareness is required, however.

 ## Endpoints